js0823/trashbot/README.md

 ## Training Dataset
 Dataset from trashbot.
 I will be testing plastic, paper, and metal first, then expand if I have time.

+## darknet
+- On Geforce 1060 6GB, darknet fails when using, for example, yolov3.weights with COCO dataset pretrained on dog.jpg.
+The author of darknet says "Note: if error Out of memory occurs then in .cfg-file you should increase subdivisions=16, 32 or 64".
+This works well.